How we’re keeping patients and staff safe when on campus during COVID-19January 1, 2021

 - All patients are screened at the door and asked to wear face coverings.
 Please bring yours with you.

 - Staff are wearing face coverings at all times.

 - Clinic waiting room spaces are rearranged to ensure proper physical distancing.

 - The rotunda remains closed and other public seating areas are limited.

 - Seating in the cafeteria and other dining locations are closed to the public, but food options are available on campus for patients traveling to ANMC for care.

 - High-touch surfaces are frequently disinfected beyond regular cleaning processes and replaced when possible.

-Other patient and staff precautions
+Other patient precautions